QuickBlox/quickblox-ios-sdk/sample-videochat-webrtc/README.md

 > CocoaPods 1.1+ is required to build project with QuickBlox 2.17.7+ and Quickblox-WebRTC 2.7.4+.

-To integrate QuickBlox and Quickblox-WebRTC into the **sample-videochat-webrtc-swift** run the following command:
+To integrate QuickBlox and Quickblox-WebRTC into the **sample-videochat-webrtc-objc** run the following command:

 ```bash
 $ pod install